saidvandeklundert/go/README.md

 	OperationSystem string
 	OsVersion       string
 }
+// Declare a variable of the type NetworkDevice and set to 0 value: var R1 NetworkDevice
-// Define instance of a struct:
+// Define instance of a struct literal:
 R1 := NetworkDevice{
 	Name:            "R1",
 	OperationSystem: "junos",